juanlessa/drunk-flavor-back/README.md

 ### Template Tests

-To run only tests for email templates, use the following commands:
+To run only the tests for email templates, use the following commands:

 -   Run template tests: